The Bench at Saint-Remy

 under its bows.

-only the mother and a prostitute came to visit the grave.
+only the mother and a prostitute came to visit the grave. under the weary tree, rested a stone bench,

 the rock older than the tree